 This is where any funnels that you have created will appear.
-You can filter them based on whether they’re active or inactive, as well as search any of the terms you’ve used in their name.
+You can filter them based on whether they’re active or inactive and search for any terms you’ve used in their name.

-To create a sales funnel with Systeme.io, go to Funnels on your dashboard and click on Create on the right side of the screen.
+To create a sales funnel with Systeme.io, go to Funnels on your dashboard and click Create on the screen’s right side.

 I’ll be calling this a Test Funnel.
 Systeme offers four different funnel templates for you to choose from:

 - Build an audience.
 Collect email addresses and build your email list.

 - Custom.
 Build a custom funnel from scratch (there are no pages on this template)

 - Run an evergreen webinar.
 Run evergreen webinars to automate your business.

 After selecting your preferred template, choose a funnel.
 For this example, I will select the Custom funnel.